MNoumanAbbasi/MNoumanAbbasi/README.md

 I'm a Computer Science Senior at LUMS.

-Passionate about Machine Learning and Data Science.
+💻 Passionate about Machine Learning and Data Science.
 Also interested in Open Source and research regarding ML and DL.

 👨🏻‍💻 Technologies:
-- ReactJS
-- Vue.js

-💻 Programming Languages:
 - C++
 - Python
 - JavaScript
 - Golang
+- ReactJS
+- Vue.js
+- Git
+- GitHub
+- Linux
+- Machine Learning

 ⚡ When I am not in front of my laptop programming, I enjoy painting 🎨 and playing table tennis 🏓.